Man on the Moon (musical): Background

-When financing for the film seemed to be going nowhere, Phillips and Waïte focused their energy into making the musical happen again.
-They went to New York to raise money, performing the songs to potential backers as part of their pitch.
-Waite managed to persuade Andy Warhol to come on board as producer.
-Warhol's manager and film-making collaborator Paul Morrissey signed on as director of the production, which was then renamed Man on the Moon.
+When financing for the film seemed to be going nowhere, Phillips and Waïte relocated to New York with the intent to raise money.
+They performed the songs to potential backers as part of their pitch.
+Waite managed to persuade pop artist Andy Warhol to come on board as a producer.
+Warhol was responsible for the sets, but attorney Richard Turley, another producer, was in charge of the production's business side.
+Warhol's film collaborator Paul Morrissey signed on as director of the production, which was then renamed Man on the Moon.
 Rehearsals took place at Andy Warhol's Factory.
 Morrissey, concerned about the script, hired Michael O'Donoghue to rewrite much of the dialogue, though these revisions were ultimately not used.

+Plot

+Set on Earth, the Moon, and Canis Minor, the story revolves around the evil scientist Dr. Bomb, head of the United States space program, who plans to blow up the Moon.
+He is aided by the diminutive Leroy, a "part-man and part big-red box" human bomb.